mattmakai/fullstackpython.com/source/content/pages/10-misc/1005-change-log.markdown

 ## 2014
 ### June
+* Updated logging page with better explanations and content ordering.
-* Added learning checklist for logging.
+* Added learning checklist for logging and web analytics.

 ### May
 * Added link to my O'Reilly Programming blog post on demand for full stack